Aif4thah/VulnerableLightApp/README.md

 ## 💜 Crédits

+* **Special thanks to all the hackers and students who pushed me to improve this work**
 * Project maintened by [Michael Vacarella](https://github.com/Aif4thah)
-* Thanks to the first 100 students who contributed to the maturity of this project